Skip to content

 Still want to try your hand at homemade plant food?
 Check out our simple guides:

-Why Leafy is the best fertilizer for houseplants
+Why Leafy is the Best Houseplant Fertilizer

 • Perfect blend for indoor plants: Specialized 14-4-9 NPK ratio provides higher nitrogen for lush foliage while maintaining appropriate phosphorus and potassium levels.